Workers' compensation

 It is important that you submit a detailed medical certificate with any new workers' compensation claim.
 This ensures that we are able to make a timely determination about your claim and provide you with the support and treatment required to return to work and health sooner.

-Before you start your online claim ensure you have the following:
+Before you start your claim ensure you have:

-For employees claiming for a psychological injury a statement must be attached to the workers’ compensation claim form outlining the events that contributed to the injury in support of the claim.
+If you are claiming for a psychological injury you must attach a statement to the claim form outlining the events that contributed to the injury to support your claim.

 Step 5 - Manage your claim